aurbano/aurbano.eu/_posts/wp/2009-06-29-online-radio-setting-it-up-hosting-it.md

  [10]: http://www.wavestreaming.com/servers/auto-dj/

-It is enabled in most radio hosts by default, and if it isn’t you can normally request it free of charge.
-Setting it up is very easy, and it only requires having some mp3 files in a folder, that’s why it is convenient to have enough disk space.
+It is enabled in most radio hosts by default, and if it isn\'t you can normally request it free of charge.
+Setting it up is very easy, and it only requires having some mp3 files in a folder, that\'s why it is convenient to have enough disk space.

 ## Playing the radio

-SHOUTcast and most radio software include a set of scripts that will play the radio online, as well as showing information about current song, listener number… But they are not the best.
+SHOUTcast and most radio software include a set of scripts that will play the radio online, as well as showing information about current song, listener number...
+But they are not the best.
 Ideally, you will include the radio in your website using a flash player, so that you can blend it nicely in the design.
 For this task I recommend the JW Player.

 ### JW Player for online radio

 In order to use it you must make sure SHOUTcast is set to stream in mp3.
-And then go to the link “Setup Flash Player”.
+And then go to the link \"Setup Flash Player\".
 In the code they give you, you will find the radio address for the mp3 stream, it will look like this:

     [Get the Flash Player][11] to see this player.